disgustipated/ghost-contact-form/README.md

 You should see the message `Listening on http://localhost:7000`.
 #### To run as systemd
 Configure .env with desired parameters
-Configure .service file with proper values ofr path to js, .env, and user
+Configure .service file with proper values for path to js, .env, and user
 Run
 ```
 systemd link /path/to/your/ghost-contact.service